apache/cloudstack-documentation/source/plugins/cloudstack-kubernetes-service.rst

 A kubernetes cluster can be deleted using either the deleteKubernetesCluster API which takes cluster id as the input parameter or the |cks-delete-action.png| action icon from the UI.

 The Kubernetes service runs a background state scanner process which regularly checks the cluster health.
-For clusters in Alert state, this background process verifies their state and moves them to Running state if all node virtual machines of the cluster are running and the API server for the cluster is accessible.
+For clusters in Alert state, this background process verifies their state and moves them to Running state if all node Instances of the cluster are running and the API server for the cluster is accessible.

 Working with Kubernetes cluster
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~